stackevo/spudreq/draft-trammell-spud-req.md

 high-transient-delay, highly-buffered link such as LTE is present on the path) could also be signaled using this path-to-endpoint facility.

+Further use cases are outlined in more detail in {{I-D.kuehlewind-spud-use-cases}}.

 # Functional Requirements

 The following requirements detail the services that SPUD must provide to